 Interstate 515 ends at the locally famous Spaghetti Bowl interchange, where I-15, U.S. 93 and U.S. 95 converge west of Downtown.
 Upgrades were made at this exchange by 2000, and it was reconfigured as part of an Interstate 15 reconstruction effort.
 Money for the project was secured for the project in the Intermodal Surface Transportation Efficiency Act of 1991, National Highway System Designation Act of 1995, and Transportation Equity for the 21st Century Act of 1998.

 U.S. 95 advances north through the desolate Amargosa Desert to Beatty, a gateway to Death Valley National Park.
 Much of this park lies in California, with a small corner located in Nevada.
 The majority of motorists using U.S. 95 through western Nevada travel from Las Vegas to Reno without stopping at the handful of small towns along the way.
-The connection to Reno can be made via U.S. 95 Alternate and Interstate 80, via U.S. 95 Alternate, Nevada 208 and U.S. 395, or via U.S. 50 Alternate and I-80, which is included in the National Highway System.
+The connection to Reno can be made via U.S. 95 Alternate and Interstate 80, via U.S. 95 Alternate, SR 208 and U.S. 395, or via U.S. 50 Alternate and I-80, which is included in the National Highway System.

 North into Esmeralda County, U.S. 95 traverses the Goldfield Hills to the partially abandoned community of Goldfield.
 The US highway reenters Nye County at Tonopah Summit and the community of Tonopah.
 U.S. 6 (Midland Trail) combines with U.S. 95 west from the Nye County seat for 40.6 miles west through Big Smoky Valley.
 U.S. 6 is the true loneliest road in America, especially since there are no towns of significance for several long expanses.

 Through Hawthorne, U.S. 95 follows 5th and E Streets while the Truck Bypass for U.S. 95 loops around the east and north sides of town.
-The two US routes merge, with U.S. 95 bee lining northwest across treeless desert toward the Wassuk Range and Walker Lake.
+The two US routes recombine, with U.S. 95 bee lining northwest across treeless desert toward the Wassuk Range and Walker Lake.
 Sagebrush remains the dominant plant life found along the highway.
 Snow is more common than rain in this region during the winter months.

 Walker Lake arises from this desert environment rather unexpectedly.
 U.S. 95 hugs the west shore of the lake for nearly 14 miles.
 Fed by the Walker River from the north, water from the lake is used for irrigation and drinking in the more urbanized areas north of here in Washoe and Douglas Counties.

-Following the Walker River north to Schurz, U.S. 95 separates with U.S. 95 Alternate, which connects to Nevada 208 at the mining town of Yerington and U.S. 50 at Silver Springs.
+Following the Walker River north to Schurz, U.S. 95 separates with U.S. 95 Alternate, which connects to SR 208 at the mining town of Yerington and U.S. 50 at Silver Springs.
 U.S. 95 stays to the east by areas of Fallon Naval Air Station to the agricultural Lahontan Valley.
 There the route reaches Fallon, the first major town since Hawthorne.

 Fallon represents the last major service stop for motorists along both U.S. 50 and U.S. 95.
 North of Fallon, U.S. 95 enters the desolate Forty Mile Desert and Humboldt Sinks.
 The route traverses bleak desert environments and barren salt flats for 32 miles before merging with Interstate 80 east by the Fallon Rest Area.
 U.S. 95 Alternate also returns to U.S. 95 here from Fernley, as U.S. 95 accompanies I-80 northeast for 93 miles to Lovelock and Winnemucca

 Once at west Winnemucca, U.S. 95 partitions with Interstate 80 and follows Business Loop I-80 into the city center.
 The route turns north onto Melarkey Street toward Boise, Idaho.
 The remainder of U.S. 95 north from Business Loop I-80 to the Oregon state line is two lanes wide.
-Intersecting the highway midway along the 73.8 mile drive to McDermitt and Oregon is Nevada 140.
+Intersecting the highway midway along the 73.8 mile long drive to McDermitt and Oregon is SR 140.
 The multi state route provides a quick route to the Pacific Northwest for Northern Nevadans.

 |U.S. 95 freeway entrance from Ann Road in north Las Vegas.
 The southbound on-ramp connects the arterial with both U.S. 95 (Oran K. Gragson Freeway) south to Downtown and U.S. 95 Business/SR 599 (Rancho Drive) southeast.
 10/19/04|